 Trier University use Uni-assist ("Arbeits- und Servicestelle für ausländische Studienbewerbung").
 An application via Uni-assist to study at Trier University is therefore neither necessary nor possible!

 The APS is a service agency of the Cultural Department of the German Embassy in cooperation with the German Academic Exchange Service (DAAD).
 It checks the validity of the submitted documents as stipulated in the evaluation proposals of the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany and conducts interviews with the applicants.
 The German Embassy only issues study visas to applicants with the APS seal of approval.
-Currently, there are academic examination centres in China, Vietnam and Mongolia.
+Currently, there are academic examination centres in China and Vietnam.